 This page provides information on the legal requirements of dog owners to keep their animals under control and the sanctions available to authorities in dealing with out of control dogs.

 All dog walkers have a responsibility to keep their dogs under control and no dog owner would willingly want their dog to be seen as out of control.
-A dog does not need to be aggressive to be deemed as out of control.
+A dog does not need to be aggressive to be out of control.